Spacetime Quasicrystals: Background Material

-By contrast, the {\it non-crystallographic} finite/spherical groups are those that {\it do not} arise as the point groups within a larger periodic pattern.
-From Fig.~\ref{fig:Irreducible_Root_Systems}, the only finite irreducible noncrystallographic Coxeter groups occur in two-dimensions ($I_{2}^{n}$, the symmetries of a regular $n$-gon, with $n\neq 2,3,4,6$), three-dimensions ($H_{3}$, the symmetries of the icosahedron) or four-dimensions ($H_{4}$, the symmetries of the 600-cell, the four-dimensional analogue of the icosahedron).
-These non-crystallographic groups play an important role in the theory of quasiperiodic tilings and quasicrystals, where they govern the orientational symmetries of such structures: {\it e.g.}\ the 2D Penrose tiling (with decagonal orientational symmetry $I_{2}^{10}$) \cite{penrose1974role, gardner1997penrose}, the 2D Ammann-Beenker tiling (with octagonal symmetry $I_{2}^{8}$) \cite{ammann1992aperiodic, beenker1982algebraic}, various 3D quasicrystals and tilings (with icosahedral symmetry $H_{3}$) \cite{baake2013aperiodic}, and the 4D Elser-Sloane quasicrystal (with symmetry $H_{4}$) \cite{ElserSloane4D}.
+By contrast, the {\it non-crystallographic} finite/spherical groups are those that {\it do not} arise as the point groups within a larger periodic pattern.~From Fig.~\ref{fig:Irreducible_Root_Systems}, the only finite irreducible non-crystallographic Coxeter groups occur in two dimensions ($I_{2}^{n}$, the symmetries of a regular $n$-gon, with $n\neq 2,3,4,6$), three dimensions ($H_{3}$, the symmetries of the icosahedron) or four dimensions ($H_{4}$, the symmetries of the 600-cell, the four-dimensional analogue of the icosahedron).~These non-crystallographic groups play an important role in the theory of quasi-periodic tilings and quasicrystals, where they govern the orientational symmetries of such structures: {\it e.g.}\ the 2D Penrose tiling (with decagonal orientational symmetry $I_{2}^{10}$) \cite{penrose1974role, gardner1997penrose}, the 2D Ammann-Beenker tiling (with octagonal symmetry $I_{2}^{8}$) \cite{ammann1992aperiodic, beenker1982algebraic}, various 3D quasicrystals and tilings (with icosahedral symmetry $H_{3}$) \cite{baake2013aperiodic}, and the 4D Elser-Sloane quasicrystal (with symmetry $H_{4}$) \cite{ElserSloane4D}.